Harlequin cabbage bug: Mating

 Harlequin bugs reproduce rapidly and females mate multiple times with many males before laying up to 149 eggs per female.

 Mating in harlequin bugs is similar to other insects in that the male transfers sperm to the female and the female stores this sperm in a specialized structure called the spermatheca.
 Using electron microscopy, Stacconi et al. were able to study the structure of the spermatheca in detail (2011).

 A saccular dilation in the spermatheca stores spermatozoa received from males during copulation.
 It can maximize efficiency and use of sperm.
 Derived from the ectoderm, the spermatheca is covered in fat and tissue and has three main regions: the distal region, the medial region and the proximal region.
 The coiled distal region is responsible for the control of sperm flow.
 It can modulate how much sperm is excreted which ensures that the female does not lose an excess of sperm.
 The proximal region contains valves which prevent the backflow of sperm when muscles dilate.
 This region is connected to the spermathecal duct where sperm exits.
 Stacconi and Romani (2011) found that, overall, the saccular structure within the spermatheca plays a key role in identifying mated and unmated females.
 Males are able to identify a mated versus unmated female by the volume of the saccular gland.
 The study also shows that parasitoid insects are able to identify mated and unmated females.

-Female mate choice is based heavily on host plants because male size and coloration, which is important in mating, is determined by the type of host plant were reared on.
+Female mate choice is based heavily on host plants because male size and coloration, which is important in mating, is determined by the type of host plant they were reared on.
 During mating, females also prefer males which have similar odor cues to the host plant of the female.
 Females of M. histrionica oviposit on specific plants that are able to provide better nutrition and habitat for their offspring.
 One study done by Hemley-Hartman and Miller (2014) studied the effects of host plants on female oviposition site choice.
 The researchers used broccoli and mustard as two different host plants and found that individuals reared on broccoli were more likely to mate in general and all individuals reared on mustard mated.
 Individuals reared on mustard were larger than individuals reared on broccoli.
 Also, the distinctive orange color of M. histrionica which plays a role in mate choice, was not affected by host plants.
 This study shows that M. histrionica have variation in mate choice depending on changing seasons because the availability of these commercial plants also changes with season.